tiwilliam/istatd/README.txt

    Depending on your distribution these packages can be diffrently named.

    CentOS
-   # yum install libxml2-devel
+   # yum install libxml2-devel autoconf

    Ubuntu
-   # apt-get install libxml2-dev
+   # apt-get install libxml2-dev autoconf

 4) Build istatd